ULHPC/tutorials/basic/getting_started/README.md

 If that's the case, you can ignore the rest of this section.
 **Otherwise**, you will now have to configure a passphrase-free SSH key pair to permit a transparent connection from one cluster to another.
 Have a look at this [FAQ](https://hpc.uni.lu/blog/2017/faq-how-to-permit-bi-directional-connection/)

-**If you have some issue to connect to the clusters (for example `Connection closed by remote host` error maessage), you should check the section on how to [use SSH proxycommand setup to access the clusters despite port filtering](#using-ssh-proxycommand-setup-to-access-the-clusters-despite-port-filtering)**
+> If you have some issue to connect to the clusters (for example `Connection closed by remote host` error message), you should check the section on how to [use SSH proxycommand setup to access the clusters despite port filtering](#using-ssh-proxycommand-setup-to-access-the-clusters-despite-port-filtering)

 ### Hands-on/ Transferring files